So you’ve decided you want a snake.

-If the owner of these animals had followed the law and maintained the animals safely, there would not have been a need to kill 49 of them.
-This would also have kept the public from safe.
+If the owner of these animals had followed the law and kept the animals safely, there would not have been a need to kill 49 of them.
+This would have also kept the public safe.
 This incident proved the very real possibility that exotic animal ownership can have consequences—not just for the owners, but for everyone in the community.

-While laws regarding the keeping of exotic pets have been around far longer than 2011, this incident is one example of why states and localities have regulations regarding the procurement and housing of wild animals—including snakes.
+While laws regarding the keeping of exotic pets have been around far longer than 2011, this incident is one example why states and localities have regulations regarding the procurement and housing of wild animals—including snakes.

 The Lacey Act specifically addresses the transportation of wildlife across state lines.
-If you can keep venomous reptiles in your state, locality, and city, you must consider how to legally acquire venomous reptiles.
+If you can keep venomous reptiles in your state, locality, and city, you must consider how to legally acquire them.
 Any purchase of animals, either from a reputable breeder or vendor, is subject to The Lacey Act.

-The Lacey Act keeps a person from importing, exporting, transporting, selling, receiving, acquiring or purchasing any fish or wildlife captured, owned, moved or retailed in violation of any state law, regulation, foreign statute, or tribal Indian law.
+The Lacey Act prevents someone from importing, exporting, transporting, selling, receiving, acquiring or purchasing any fish or wildlife captured, owned, moved or retailed in violation of any state law, regulation, foreign statute, or tribal Indian law.

 If you acquire reptiles unlawfully and take them to different states, it is a violation of federal law.
 At the same time, if you acquire venomous snakes that “you know, or reasonably should have known, were taken, possessed, transported or sold in violation of state law,” you are in violation of the Lacey Act.